Jaxingjili/StockTwits-Data-Processing-and-Analysis/README.md

 - [Contect](#contect)

 ## Data Release and Access
-The data set is stored in an Amazon S3 bucket and is available for public access through the [AWS Open Data Registry](fill later)
+The data set is stored in an Amazon S3 bucket and is available for public access.
+See dataset_access.md for detailed instructions.
 ## Dataset Description

 ### Dataset Overview